residential gate call box

 A gate call box only lets tenants manage access to your property’s gate.
 However, your gated community or HOA has many more access points that a gate call box cannot integrate with or control.
 By choosing a call box, you’re forced to install entirely separate entry systems to manage entry into your building and amenity spaces.

-ButterflyMX is a mobile gate entry system that residents control with their smartphones.
-Instead of just transmitting audio, like a call box does, ButterflyMX offers video calling and a mobile app.
-And from the app, residents can even assign virtual keys, create delivery passes, and swipe to open the gate.
+In contrast, ButterflyMX is a mobile gate entry system that residents control with their smartphones.
+Instead of transmitting audio like a call box, ButterflyMX offers video calling and a mobile app.
+Residents can assign virtual keys, create delivery passes, and swipe from the app to open the gate.

 Property management is also much simpler for staff in a ButterflyMX building.
 Management can control access from a web-based dashboard and integrate their gate intercom with other proptech.